grommet/hpe-design-system/CONTRIBUTING.md

 - [TestCafe](https://devexpress.github.io/testcafe/documentation/getting-started/) is used as our end-to-end testing.
 While running the tests, your local browsers will open with TestCafe.
 During this time DO NOT CLOSE OR MINIMIZE YOUR BROWSER WINDOWS.
 The browser will need to stay in focus in order to run and complete all of the test suites.
 - The [tests will pause](https://github.com/DevExpress/testcafe/issues/1198) if they are not in focus which will lead to pre-commits taking much longer then needed.
+- If your test suits are taking longer then 2.5 minutes check the focus make sure the broswers are all up and running.
 After the pre-commit checks are finished on aries-site, they will be run on aries-core.

 ### aries-core